jamessimone/apex-async-processor/README.md

 - clone the repository or copy/paste the [AsyncProcessor](../../blob/main/core/classes/AsyncProcessor.cls) and [AsyncProcessorTests](../../blob/main/core/classes/AsyncProcessorTests.cls) files to your org
 - extend the `AsyncProcessor`, defining code you'd like to have processed asynchronously:

-  - also add any additional interfaces you need, like `Database.AllowsCallouts` or `Database.Stateful` as is appropriate
+  - also add any additional interfaces you need, like `Database.Stateful` (as is appropriate)

   ```java
   public class AsyncContactProcessorExample extends AsyncProcessor {